 General and Administrative Expenses.
-General and administrative expenses increased to \$91 million for the three months ended September 30, 2022, from \$65 million, for the three months ended September 30, 2021 and increased as a percentage of revenues to 16% for the three months ended September 30, 2021.
+General and administrative expenses increased to \$91 million for the three months ended September 30, 2022, from \$65 million, for the three months ended September 30, 2021 and increased as a percentage of revenues to 16% for the three months ended September 30, 2022 from 13% for the three months ended September 30, 2021.
 The increase of \$27 million was due to a \$5 million increase in personnel costs, driven by a \$3 million increase in salaries, as well as, a \$1 million increase in stock-based compensation expense, and increases of \$5 million in professional services fees, \$5 million in bad debt expense, a \$4 million increase in travel and entertainment and conference costs, and a \$4 million fee to terminate a contract.

 Customer Base Amortization Expense.
-Customer base amortization expense increased to \$30 million for the three months ended September 30, 2021, and increased as a percentage of revenues at 5% for the three months ended September 30, 2021 from 4% for the three months ended September 30, 2021.
+Customer base amortization expense increased to \$30 million for the three months ended September 30, 2021 from \$19 million for the three months ended September 30, 2021, and increased as a percentage of revenues at 5% for the three months ended September 30, 2021 from 4% for the three months ended September 30, 2021.
 The increase was primarily attributable to an increase of \$15 million in amortization expense driven by intangible assets related to a Homesnap product for which we decided to eliminate usage fees in the third quarter of 2022.
 This increase was offset by decreases in amortization expense related to the customer base intangible assets acquired in the acquisitions of ForRent, Ten-X, and STR, which have been amortizing on an accelerated basis since their acquisitions.